taichi-dev/taichi_houdini/README.md

 This repository is for embedding the existing [taichi-element](https://github.com/taichi-dev/taichi_elements), a High-Performance Multi-Material Continuum Physics Engine, as a Houdini extension.
 So that you can benefit from the both flexibility for preprocessing via Houdini and the high performance via the ti engine.

-TODO teaser_gif fight the alien

 ## Installing this plug-in
 This plug-in only supports **the Python3 versioned Houdini >=17.5**

 ### Houdini "plug-in" method

 Houdini will automatically create a preference folder upon your 1st luanch.
-On Linux, this folder is $Home/houdini_version_number.
-On windows, this folder is $USER/Documents/houdini_version_number.
-We will dive into this folder and install a json config file to let Houdini where to search the plug-in.
+On Linux, this folder is `$Home/houdini_version_number`.
+On windows, this folder is `$USER/Documents/houdini_version_number`.
+We will dive into this folder and install a json configure file to let Houdini where to search the plug-in.

-- Create a folder named packages (if not existed) in your Houdini preferences folder.
+- Create a folder named `packages` (if not existed) in your Houdini preferences folder.
 - Copy the htoti.json file in this directory into the packages folder.
 - Edit the variable $htotiLib to the `Libs` folder of this repo.